iamarbabkhan/terraform/README.md

 ### Terraform State
 1. local state/backend: it stores information about the infrastructure on the machine
-2. remote state/backend: it stores information about the infrastructure on the remote location. ex: aws,azure,gcp,terraform cloud
+2. remote state/backend: it stores information about the infrastructure on the remote location.
+**Example:** aws,azure,gcp,terraform cloud